lawrie/ulx3s_retro/README.md

 In 1985, more machines based on the 68000 chip came out, including the [Atari ST](https://en.wikipedia.org/wiki/Atari_ST) and the [Amiga](https://en.wikipedia.org/wiki/Amiga).
 The MIST project name is formed from the MI of Amiga and ST, of the Atari ST, and both Mist and Mister have implementation of those.

 The Ulx3s board has a version off the [Minimig Amiga implementation](https://github.com/emard/Minimig_ECS) that needs to be built using Lattice Diamond.
 It has an OSD but accesses the SD card directly, rather than using the ESP32.
+Here is a [video](https://www.youtube.com/watch?v=q0nysMydf4I) of some Amiga games on the Ulx3s.

 The Croatian [Orao](https://en.wikipedia.org/wiki/Orao_(computer)) computer was produced in 1985, and is [implemented on the Ulx3s board](https://github.com/emard/UK101onFPGA), with an OSD.